Former President George H.W. Bush's last words, as spoken to his son, George W. Bush

 The elder Bush's final words were first reported by The New York Times.

-In his last hours, Bush was asked whether he wanted to go to the hospital, according to a source familiar.
+In his last hours, Bush was asked whether he wanted to go to the hospital, according to a source familiar with the conversation.
 He had been hospitalized multiple times this year since his wife Barbara Bush's death on April 17, and he had been dealing with a number of health issues over the years, including having a form of Parkinson's disease.

 Instead, Bush said that he was ready to go and be with Barbara, his wife of 73 years, and their late daughter Robin, who died of leukemia as a child.